 Different parts of the brain control the movement of every muscle of the body.
 In cerebral palsy, there is damage to, or lack of development in part of the brain (which occurs within the first two years of life).

-Symptoms of cerebral palsy can be very different in every child.
+Symptoms of CP can be very different in every child.
 Children with cerebral palsy may have problems with:

 - Motor skills